 - Time management skills

 - Comfort in working in acute, high-risk, fast-paced environments

-Relapse prevention is one of the primary goals of any successful counseling.
-Many times, clients enter treatment without the resources or tools needed to sustain sobriety.
+Relapse prevention is one of the primary goals of any successful counselor.
+Many times, clients enter treatment for drug or alcohol abuse without the resources or tools needed to sustain sobriety.
 They may feel hopeless, scared, or angry when they first seek help.
 Likewise, they may have previously attempted sobriety in the past, but they did not receive the results they wanted.

 Substance abuse counselors provide their clients with appropriate relapse prevention strategies.
 These strategies will vary depending on the individual’s needs and preferences.
 However, they may include: